pyload/pyload/docs/write_addons.rst

 Interacting on Events
 ---------------------

-The next step is to think about where your Hook action takes places.
+The next step is to think about where your addon action takes places.

-The easiest way is to overwrite specific methods defined by the :class:`Hook <pyload.plugins.Hook.Hook>` base class.
+The easiest way is to overwrite specific methods defined by the :class:`addon <pyload.plugins.addon.addon>` base class.
 The name is indicating when the function gets called.
-See :class:`Hook <pyload.plugins.Hook.Hook>` page for a complete listing.
+See :class:`addon <pyload.plugins.addon.addon>` page for a complete listing.

-You should be aware of the arguments the Hooks are called with, whether its a :class:`PyFile <pyload.datatype.PyFile.PyFile>` or :class:`PyPackage <pyload.datatype.PyPackage.PyPackage>` you should read its related documentation to know how to access her great power and manipulate them.
+You should be aware of the arguments the Addon are called with, whether its a :class:`PyFile <pyload.datatype.PyFile.PyFile>` or :class:`PyPackage <pyload.datatype.PyPackage.PyPackage>` you should read its related documentation to know how to access her great power and manipulate them.

 A basic excerpt would look like: ::

-    from pyload.plugins.Hook import Hook
+    from pyload.plugins.addon import addon

-    class YourHook(Hook):
+    class YourHook(addon):
         """
-        Your Hook code here.
+        Your addon code here.
         """

         def coreReady(self):